 2. Bank of America

 Bank of America followed a smart approach with their inbound marketing strategy and created Money Health classes where they partnered with Khan Academy.
-The classes use Khan Academy’s platform and Bank of America’s domain that helped to give them a wider reach.
+The classes use Khan Academy’s platform and Bank of America’s domain, which helped to give them a wider reach.
 Since the content can be easily repurposed, it turned out to be a very effective content marketing method.

 Shutterstock publishes a yearly creative trends infographic packed with valuable information and well-designed.
 Since it’s published every year, people look forward to its release.
 As the infographic is valuable, people are more likely to share and engage with the content every year.